laurentpayot/fsharp-fable-elmish-example/README.md

 - run `pnpm i` to install npm dependencies as well as F# dependencies.

 [Ionide](https://ionide.io/) plugin for your IDE is highly recommended.

+## TO DO

+- Put a list of all the Elmish features used by this example in the README file.